Yeon-Choi-git/Simulation-medication-effect/README.md

 - censored data? underlying blood pressure is higher than it is observed
 - selection bias? people with certain characteristics use medication

 Scenarios vary based on whether the exposure, the outcome or a confounder is affected by medication use.
 Originally, we borrow several covariates directly from the Netherlands Epidemiology of Obesity (NEO).
 Due to privacy concern, here, I modified the data.

+Uploaded files include:
-Fake NEO data to run simulation: fake_data.rds
+- Fake NEO data to run simulation: fake_data.rds
+- Simulation example syntax (outcome affected scenario): Simulation_example_scenario3.R